Department of International Politics

 Samman, A. (2016).
 Conjuring the spirit of multilateralism: Histories of crisis management during the ‘great credit crash’.
 Review of International Studies, 42(2), pp. 227-246. doi: 10.1017/S0260210515000133

-Silvestri, S. & Mayall, J. (2015).
+Silvestri, S. and Mayall, J. (2015).
 The Role of Religion in Conflict and Peacebuilding.
 UK: British Academy.

-Mandaville, P. & Silvestri, S. (2015).
+Mandaville, P. and Silvestri, S. (2015).
 Integrating religious engagement into diplomacy: challenges and opportunities.
 Issues in Governance Studies, 67, pp. 1-13.

 Silvestri, S. (2014).
 Religion and Social Cohesion at the Heart of the Intercultural Debate.
 Anna Lindh Foundation.

 Aran, A. (2014).
 Israel’s foreign policy towards the PLO and its location on the cusp: From coherence to incoherence?
-In: M. Herzog & P. Robins (Eds.), The Role, Position and Agency of Cusp States in International Relations (Routledge Advances in International Relations and Global Politics). (pp. 97-110).
+In: Herzog, M. and Robins, P. (Eds.), The Role, Position and Agency of Cusp States in International Relations (Routledge Advances in International Relations and Global Politics). (pp. 97-110).
 Oxford, UK: Routledge.
 ISBN 9780415707176

 Samman, A. (2014).
 Making financial history: The crisis of 2008 and the return of the past.
 Millennium: journal of international studies, 42(2), pp. 309-330. doi: 10.1177/0305829813511866